Framework building task forces

 TF meetings were held in London, Basel and Chicago during spring and summer of 2017.
 The preliminary version of The PE Quality Guidance will go through three feedback and validation rounds: first round within the task forces, second round within the whole framework building network (including all collaborators from WGs and TFs), and third round with a public consultation.

-Are you interested in giving your feedback or gathering feedback from your network for this draft output in the upcoming public consultation?
+Are you interested in giving your feedback or gathering feedback from your network for this draft output in the public consultation?

 Legal and Compliance Hurdles